Skip to content

 If assistance is requested for debugging an issue, the Support team will need most if not all of the following information:

-• What steps have been taken to investigate this issue so far?
+• Outline the steps that have been taken to investigate this issue so far.

-• Is the site down for everyone, or just one person?
+• Report if the site down for everyone, or just one person.

-• Have advertisements or other third-party content been identified as possible sources of the problem?
+• Investigate if advertisements or other third-party content can be identified as a possible source of the problem and report all findings.

-• Have developers on the team replicated this issue on non-production environments?
+• Have the developers on the team attempt to replicate the issue on a non-production environment and report on the results.

 Additional information